-This section provides a summary of the proposed visitor capacities for each alternative analyzed in the WSP/DEIS, including a description of the types and levels of use each alternative would allow, as well as the actions necessary to protect wilderness character from these uses over time.
+This section provides a summary of the proposed visitor capacities for each alternative analyzed in the WSP/FEIS, including a description of the types and levels of use each alternative would allow, as well as the actions necessary to protect wilderness character from the impacts of these uses over time.
 The implications of the proposed capacities and related management actions are also discussed.